Friendly, West Yorkshire

 Friendly is a settlement near Sowerby Bridge in Calderdale, West Yorkshire, England, lying on the A646 road in the valley of the River Calder.
-It was described in Bartholomew's 1887 Gazetteer of the British Isles as a village 3 miles west of Halifax.
+It was described in John Bartholomew's 1887 Gazetteer of the British Isles as a village 3 miles west of Halifax.

-It is the home of The Friendly Band, a brass band founded in 1868, and has two pubs, the White Horse and The Friendly Inn.
+It is the home of The Friendly Band, a brass band founded in 1868.
+The former village pub, the White Horse, has closed.
+The Friendly Inn on Burnley Road has been renamed The Copper Cow.

 Government

-The settlement straddles the boundary of the Sowerby Bridge, Warley and Luddenden wards of the Metropolitan borough of Calderdale, part of the Metropolitan county of West Yorkshire.
+The settlement straddles the boundaries of the Sowerby Bridge, Warley and Luddenden wards of the Metropolitan borough of Calderdale, part of the Metropolitan county of West Yorkshire.